freegazaorg/freegazaorg.github.io/_posts/2018-07-04-Honoring-Our-Fallen-Members-Hedy-Epstein.md

 ---
 by Greta Berlin

-For the next four posts, we will be honoring Hedy Epstein, Scott Kenney, Sister Anne Montgomery, Darlene Wallach and Vittorio Arrigoni, our fallen heroes.
-May they rest in the heart of Palestine they all loved
+For the next posts, we will be honoring Hedy Epstein, Scott Kennedy, Sister Anne Montgomery, Darlene Wallach and Vittorio Arrigoni, our fallen heroes.
+May they rest in the heart of the Palestine they all loved

 ![HedyinCyprus.jpg]({{site.baseurl}}/images/HedyinCyprus.jpg)

  Hedy in Cyprus as we all waited for the boats